professorlust/TagEditor/README.md

 Launch shortcut TagEditor.exe

-Insert your text and start tagging.
-You can tag dependencies, part of speech and Named entities.
+Insert your text and press Start tagging.
+You can tag dependencies, parts of speech and Named entities.

 Press button "Create DATA" to create data in "simple training style" or JSON